avinassh/blag/content/posts/sqlite-facts.md

 	There is a whole [list of quirks](https://www.sqlite.org/quirks.html) here.

-1. I hate that it doesn't have types.
+1. I hate that it doesn't enforce types.
 It's totally YOLO:

 	```sql
 	CREATE TABLE user(id INTEGER);